Visual Representation Alignment for Multimodal Large Language Models: Experiments

 \subsection{Attention Analysis}

-We analyze the effectiveness of our proposed framework with visual representation alignment in terms of text-to-image attention, as shown in Figure~\ref{fig:spatial_entropy}.
+We analyze the effectiveness of our proposed framework with visual representation alignment in terms of text-to-image attention, as shown in Figure~\ref{fig:spatial_entropy} (left).
 The attention map produced by the $\mathcal{L}_\mathrm{VRA}$ trained model exhibits more semantically aligned focus on image regions corresponding to the given textual prompts.
-We also quantitatively assess attention localization using spatial entropy~\citep{batty1974spatial}, motivated by the findings of~\citep{kang2025your}, which demonstrate that certain attention heads at specific layers are responsible for effectively localizing referred objects, and that such behavior can be identified through spatial entropy.
-As shown in Figure~\ref{fig:spatial_entropy}(right), LLaVA-1.5-7B exhibit high entropy across layers and heads, reflecting less discriminative attention patterns.
-In contrast, our model consistently shows lower entropy—particularly at the aligned intermediate layer where fine-grained visual information is integrated—suggesting that alignment with VFM representations enables more selective and meaningful attention.
+To quantify this, we adopt spatial entropy~\citep{batty1974spatial}, motivated by~\citep{kang2025your}, as a metric of attention localization.
+As shown in Figure~\ref{fig:spatial_entropy} (right), LLaVA-1.5-7B exhibits high entropy across layers and heads, reflecting dispersed attention patterns, whereas our model shows consistently lower entropy—particularly at the aligned intermediate layer—indicating more selective and meaningful attention patterns.